 For the victims and their families, if they are indeed covered by workers’ compensation insurance, you hope that the carriers will do the right thing and pay the full amount that these individuals deserve.
 The grieving families shouldn’t have to worry about funeral costs or even just making ends meet after losing their loved ones.
-Insurance is supposed to provide that safety net but unfortunately, our workers’ compensation team sees time and again where victims are shortchanged or outright denied after a workplace incident.
+Insurance is supposed to provide that safety net but unfortunately, our Florida workers’ compensation team sees time and again where victims are shortchanged or outright denied after a workplace incident.

 We stand with the victims to make sure they receive everything they deserve after a tragedy and hope and pray these two teachers’ families are treated with the dignity and respect they deserve for their loved ones laying down their lives to protect innocent children.

 How Farah and Farah Approaches the Tragic Loss of Life

 It was the end of the school year for the parents in Uvalde.
 Instead of planning summer vacations, 19 families are now making funeral arrangements for their children.
 Dozens more are sitting by the hospital beds of their kids as they receive medical treatment.
 Some of these wounds will heal, and others, especially the emotional ones, will not.
 After a tragedy, we all want to know why.
 What led to the event and are there things we can do as a society to prevent these?